Lawn Fertilizer Guide

 Depending on where you live and types of grasses you have planted, your lawn will have specific needs at different time of the year.
 Applying the correct fertilizer schedule for your lawn can take a green, grassy yard and turn it into a thick, carpeted area your whole family will enjoy.

-If this sounds a bit overwhelming, especially if you have ventured into the world of fertilizers and have been assaulted by the incredibly array of choices offered surrounding nutrient content, application processes, and seasonal mixes- no worries, as I’m here today to help break all this down so you can approach your lawn care with a bit more information.
+Maybe you've already ventured into the world of fertilizers and have been assaulted by the incredible array of choices offered: nutrient content, application processes, and seasonal mixes.
+No worries!
+I’m here today to help break all this down.

 Like all living things, your lawn requires food.
 The roots of your grass take up the nutrients (vitamins and minerals) found within the soils as they come in contact with them and release them to the vegetation in order to grow.
 Each fall, as the temperatures begin to drop, the leafy part of your plant sends whatever nutrients it has gotten from the sun and stores it back into the roots for the following spring’s growth.